priyadarshy/LBSensorAPI/README.md

 #### Register for in-range sensor updates

 Using the `[LBSensorAPI setListSensorsHook:^{}]` you can write a custom block of code to be called when new sensors are in range.
 In the below example we get the current list of sensors each time using `[LBSensorAPI listSensors]`.
+The sensors are automatically ordered by descending RSSI i.e. those sensors closest to you will be at the beginning of the array.
+You might find it helpful to display the UUID or sensor owner in your view in order to select one of these sensors or to refresh the view here.

 ```
 // Execute the following block when sensors are found.